-When I was diagnosed with breast cancer at the age of 36, I realized that I actually didn’t know very much about the disease, treatment, or side effects.
+When I was diagnosed with breast cancer at the age of 36, I realized that I actually had a lot to learn about the disease, treatment, and side effects.

-I was shocked to learn some of the things I now know, and I honestly felt guilty for not being aware of them prior to my diagnosis.
+I was shocked to discover some of the things I now know, and I honestly felt guilty for not being aware of them prior to my diagnosis.

 Whenever I explain this information to family and friends, I find that they are also usually in the dark about details of breast cancer and its treatments.

-The list below includes things that completely surprised me after being diagnosed with breast cancer, and I hope you find it both informative and useful!
+The list below includes things that completely surprised me after being diagnosed with breast cancer, and I hope it helps bring some insight to breast cancer awareness.

 (Some of the links in my posts are affiliate links.
 If you make a purchase through one of these links, I may receive a small compensation at no extra cost to you.
 As an Amazon affiliate, I earn from qualifying purchases.)